 The company has a defined benefit leave encashment plan for its employees.
-Under this plan, they are entitled to encashment of earned leaves and medical leaves subject to certain limits and other conditions specified for the same.
+Under this plan, they are entitled to encashment of earned leaves subject to certain limits and other conditions specified for the same.
 The liabilities towards leave encashment have been provided on the basis of actuarial valuation.